More

 tablet kiosk mode android

-Now the kiosk mode is enable.
-Using the Scalefusion kiosk app, you can configure Android Chrome kiosk mode and deploy the devices running on restricted browsing without altering the overall UX of Google Chrome on Android OS.
+Now that the kiosk mode is enabled, you can configure Android Chrome kiosk mode using the Scalefusion kiosk app and deploy the devices running on restricted browsing without altering the overall UX of Google Chrome on Android OS.

 [Note that Android kiosk mode can also be used for running any other app.]